 Grandview Healthcare Center is one of just a few nursing homes located in Oelwein, Iowa.
-We gave it an overall grade of C, which is a middle of the road rating.
+We gave it an overall grade of B-, which is a middle of the road rating.
 Based on our assessment, this nursing home has some redeeming qualities.
-This facility didn't fare well in every category we looked at, but it didn't receive any rock-bottom grades either.
-Additional information about its category grades can be found below.
+The best part of this facility's report card is its exemplary inspection score.
+Inspection grades are discussed in the next section.

 Grandview Healthcare Center